marsiitr/Universal-Manipulator/README.md

 # Universal-Manipulator
 # Abstract

 A mechanical arm, programmable with similar functions to a human arm having.
-It has 3 degree of motion and a gripper attached to it.It can pick up an object from one  given coordinates and drop to another given coordinates.
+The gripper attached can be used to pick objects from one  given coordinates and drop to another given coordinates .

 # Team Members
 <li>Vipin Kumar</li>